shivv-d25/first-demo/README.md

 # first-demo
-This is my first code on git hub
+This is my first git repositoriies
+Author - shivam dhabake